jgoalby/jgoalby.github.io/_articles/vscodeipad.md

 ## Most useful ones to learn first

 - CMD-SHIFT-P command palette (can also get to file selection if you backspace to remove >)
-- CMD-P file selection, and can keep pressing to go through list (can type > to get to command palette)
+- CMD-P file selection, and can keep pressing to go through list (can type > to get to command palette, : to get to go to line)
+- CTRL-G go to line in file
 - CMD-K-S lists all keyboard shortcuts

 ## Sidebar